Podocarpus National Park: Fauna

 There are 560 registered species of birds, which accounts for six per cent of all birds registered worldwide and 40 per cent of the birds registered in Ecuador.
-For this reason it was identified in 1995 by Wedge and Long as one of the important areas for the conservation of neotropic birds.
+For this reason it was identified in 1995 by Wedge and Long as one of the important areas for the conservation of neotropical birds.

 The area has also been identified as a diversity hotspot of insects such as geometer moths.
 So far, 1,266 species of this family have been recorded in the northern part of the park and adjacent montane forests, a number exceeding any other place in the world.

 Tourist information

 The city of Loja is approximately 15 minutes from the Cajanuma entrance.
 There are three main trails, including the short 15 minute educational Spectacled Bear Trail (el Sendero del Oso de Anteojos), the slightly longer 45 minute Cloud Forest Trail (el Sendero del Bosque Nublado) And the 5 km Mirador trail, which provides a view of the City of Loja and surrounding countryside.
 There are cabins on the mirador trail which may be rented for a minimal fee with advance booking.
 One may also take a two-day hike to the complex of lakes known as Lagunas del Compadres, but only with advance permission and a guide.
 The Bombuscara entrance, located 15 minutes from the city of Zamora, boasts several small trails, including a trail to the Poderosa waterfall (Cascada Poderosa), where one can wade in the water, a steep trail to a scenic viewpoint (sendero del mirador), and a trail to a swimming hole in the Bombuscara River.
 An additional trail can be accessed from barrio Yamburara in the town of Vilcabamba, which leads to the El Palto waterfall.
 There is a fee of $2 to enter the waterfall site.